-The discount rate used to calculate the total pension liability was 7.0%.
+The discount rate used to calculate the total pension liability for the NYSLRS was 7.0%.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
-Based upon the assumptions, the ERS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based upon the assumptions, the NYSLRS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Proportionate Share of the Net Pension Asset/Liability to the Discount Rate Assumption
+Sensitivity of the Proportionate Share of the Net Pension Asset/(Liability) to the Discount Rate Assumption

-The following presents the Village's proportionate share of the net pension asset/(liability) calculated using the discount rate of 7.0%, as well as what the Village's proportionate share of the net pension asset/(liability) would be if it were calculated using a discount rate that is 1 percentage point lower (6.0%) or 1 percentage point higher (8.0%) than the current rate:
+The following presents the Village's proportionate share of the net pension asset/(liability) calculated using the discount rate of 7.0%, as well as what the Village's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.0%) or 1 percentage point higher (8.0%) than the current rate:

-Current 1% Decrease (6.0)% Assumption (7.0)% 1% Increase (8.0)% Village's proportionate share of the net pension asset (liability) \$ (4,173,294) \$ (1,850,744) \$ 111,711
+ERS Current 1% Decrease Assumption (6.00)% (7.00)% 1% Increase (8.00)% Village's proportionate share of the net pension asset (liability) \$ (1,244,187) \$ 551,764 \$ 33,304 PFRS 1% Decrease (6.00)% Current Assumption (7.00)% 1% Increase (8.00)% Village's proportionate share of the net pension asset (liability) \$ (2,039,369) \$ 913,039 \$ 31,069